Which school do you want to support?

 Are poor results somehow better for California, or for kids, if they can be “explained...?”

-These results are not accidental or surprising.
-They do not zigzag from one year to the next or change quickly in response to small changes in policy or practice.
-They are the long-term output of a large, complex system.
-One important finding from the "Portrait" report mentioned above is that California's system underperforms at each level.
-Gaps, lags and disparities start early and tend to get worse, not better.
+One important finding from the "Portrait" report mentioned above is that California's system has historically underperformed at each level.
+Gaps start early and tend to get worse, not better.
 This is a national challenge, and perhaps a global one, but California has an impressively bad record at addressing it.

 As you read Ed100, a few themes will emerge, like these: